microsievert/SubclassMod/README.md

 # SubclassMod v2.0.3
 A game modification for SCP-Secret Laboratory based on the EXILED framework.
-This modification will allow you to create your own subclasses and customize existing roles. __Required version of EXILED for modification: 8.0.1__
+This modification will allow you to create your own subclasses and customize existing roles. <br><br> __Required version of EXILED for modification: 8.0.1__

 ## Features
 - Setting up custom subclasses/private player's characters.